 For most insurers, “recognised training” means a formally assessed training programme that involves carrying out the relevant procedure(s) under the supervision of an experienced clinician in the relevant field, together with portfolio or logbook that details these procedures.

-STEP 4: FINDING LOYAL PATIENTS
+STEP 4: FINDING PATIENTS

 The best patients are the kind that keep coming back.
 However, to get to that point you can drum up initial interest by joining a register and getting your name searchable.
 Registers empower patients to search for trustworthy practitioners, and can offer a boost to your visibility.
 Qualified dentists can join registers like the Joint Council of Cosmetic Practitioners‘ (JCCP) register.
 If you study at Harley Academy, you will automatically be eligible for the JCCP register because we are the chosen training provider on their pilot scheme.